JumiElazul/cpp-lox/README.md

 windows-release
 ```

-To build one of these targets, when in the Geo root folder, run:
+To build one of these targets, when in the cpp-lox root folder, run:
 ```
 cmake --preset <target>